gerbenjacobs/HabboAPI/README.md

 [![Build status] (https://api.travis-ci.org/gerbenjacobs/HabboAPI.svg)](https://travis-ci.org/gerbenjacobs/HabboAPI)
 [![Latest Stable Version](https://poser.pugx.org/gerbenjacobs/habbo-api/v/stable.svg)](https://packagist.org/packages/gerbenjacobs/habbo-api)
 # HabboAPI
-This PHP wrapper library is used to collect data from the _undcoumented_ Habbo.com Beta API.
+This PHP wrapper library is used to collect data from the _undcoumented_ Habbo API.
-The project required PHP 5 and uses the Composer autoloader and PSR-4 standard.
+The project requires PHP 5.3 and uses the Composer autoloader and PSR-4 standard.

 See the `example.php` file on how you could use this library.